Poland's Favourite Dogs and their Annual Parade through Kraków

 Every autumn since 1994, Kraków has hosted the Dachshund Parade ("Marsz Jamników"), a super-cute event featuring hundreds of costumed sausage dogs from all over the world.
 But just why do Poles love wiener dogs so much?

-The 21st Dachshund Parade takes place on 13th September 2015, from 10:00 to 14:00, starting at the entrance of the Kraków Barbican and ending at the Rynek Główny.
+The 25th Dachshund Parade takes place on 15th September 2019, from 10:00 to 2:00, starting at the entrance of the Kraków Barbican and ending at the Rynek Główny.
 It is no coincidence that this yearly honour is bestowed on this particular breed; Poles have always had a soft spot for the short-legged hounds.

 A Famous Icon

-Jamnik is the Polish word for the wiener dog (or sausage dog to the Brits), most commonly known as the German dachshund.
+Jamnik is the Polish word for a wiener dog (or sausage dog to the Brits), most commonly known as the German dachshund.
 Bred for the German royal houses to hunt badgers, rabbits, and foxes from the 15th century onward, the dachshund later became a celebrated icon.
 From Waldi, the dachshund of the 1972 Munich Olympics, to Pablo Picasso’s Lump, Andy Warhol’s Archie, John F. Kennedy’s Dunker, or even Crusoe the Celebrity Dachshund, a current Internet phenomenon, the wiener dog has always been a fashionable pet in numerous cultures.

 Another famous jamnik is an extended version of the Polski Fiat 125p – a Polish car that was manufactured from the late 60s until the 90s under license from the Italian company Fiat.
 A famous image is of John Paul II standing in a Polski Fiat 125p jamnik in front of Częstochowa cathedral during his visit from the Vatican to Poland in 1979.

 8 Unforgettable Cars from the Communist-Regime Era